devghai/consul-rpm/README.md

 configuration directory.
 As of 0.7.2, the default directory was changed to `/etc/consul.d/`.
 Need to add this in order to align with the offcial Consul docuemntation.
 2. Follow same patterns for logging and env variables for consul-template as they are being done for consul.
+3. Use `https://releases.hashicorp.com/consul/index.json` to get list of versions and download URLs.